 Allegheny College is not permitted to give tax advice.
 We can only explain the details of the amounts that are reported on your tax form.
 Please speak to your qualified tax advisor for advice on how to report the information that you receive.

 Student 1098T Tax Form

-Allegheny is not permitted to provide tax advice.
-Questions regarding your taxes or eligibility should be directed to your personal tax advisor or the IRS Taxpayer Assistance at 1-800-829-1040. https://www.irs.gov/individuals/students
+Allegheny College staff are not authorized to provide tax advice and can only answer questions related to how Form 1098T was prepared.
+Questions regarding your taxes or eligibility should be directed to your personal tax advisor or the IRS Taxpayer Assistance line at 1-800-829-1040.
+More 1098T information is also available on the IRS website.

-- May graduates without any scholarship and grants may not receive a 1098T.
+- May graduates without any payments, scholarship or grant awards in the tax year of their final semester may not receive a 1098T.

 |Spring (late registration)||January|

 Box 5 – Scholarships & Grants (Financial Aid)

 Students can reconcile totals of the 1098T box amounts by viewing their account activity or billing statement on the TMS-Student Account Center.
 Log into Self Service and select the Financial Information then Student Finance and click the TMS/Nelnet Student Account Center link to access the site.

 Allegheny is required to mail the 1099-MISC tax form to all persons who qualify no later than January 31 of each year.
 We are required to report amounts to the IRS pertaining to gross income dispersed that cumulatively exceed $600 within the tax year.

 Gross income includes: